-The microstates of this system are:
+The microstates of this system are,

-Till now we have dealt with Ising term and magnetic field term separately and were able to write them in terms of Kronecker sum and Kronecker product.
+Yet we have dealt with Ising term and magnetic field term separately and obtained the corresponding Hamiltonians in terms of Kronecker sum and Kronecker product.
 To write open-chain Ising model in presence of external magnetic field, the obvious way to proceed is to use previous methods directly:

 Here, we can see that the Ising term and the magnetic term individually give the correct energies and degeneracy: $diag(2,0,0,-2,0,-2,2,0)$ gives the correct count for microstates of $S_{1}S_{2} + S_{2}S_{3} $ and $diag(3,1,1,-1,1,-1,-1,-3)$ gives the correct count for microstates of $S_{1} + S_{2} + S_{3}$.